danugarri/script-to-replicate-create-react-app/readme.md

 to execute the script:

+# 1. Locally

-1. Locally with the node interpreter
+1. 1. with the node interpreter

 run :

-`node create-react-app-danugarri.js app_name`
+`node create-react-app-danugarri-dg.js app_name`

-2. With npx
+1. 2.
+With npx

+a) It is needed to have installed the package globally

+- `npm install -g create-react-app-danugarri-dg`

-run :
+b) run :

-`npx create-react-app-danugarri.js app_name`
+`npx create-react-app-danugarri-dg app_name`

+# 2. Without having the package locally(As it is uploaded to the npm registry)

+run:

+- `npx create-react-app-danugarri-dg app-name`